Jean-Michel Basquiat: ‘Painter to the core’

 Although his life was tragically cut short, Jean-Michel Basquiat’s raw, radical paintings made a lasting impact in the art world and beyond.
 Here, we retrace the life and work of the man who, in just eight years, became a 20th-century icon.

 A precocious child

-Jean-Michel Basquiat was born in Brooklyn, New York, on 22 December 1960, to a Puerto Rican mother and a Haitian father.
-He was the second of four children; he had two younger sisters, and an older brother who died not long before Jean-Michel’s birth.
+Basquiat was born in Brooklyn, New York, on 22 December 1960, to a Puerto Rican mother and a Haitian father.
+He was the second of four children; he had two younger sisters, and an older brother who died not long before his birth.

-Jean-Michel was drawn to art from a young age.
-His mother appreciated his talent, and encouraged his interest by signing him up as a young member of the Brooklyn Museum of Art.
+He was drawn to art from a young age.
+His mother, Matilde, appreciated his talent, and encouraged his interest by signing him up as a young member of the Brooklyn Museum of Art.
 By age 11, he was fluent in French and Spanish, as well as English.

 At the age of six, Basquiat was hit by a car; his arm was broken and he underwent several surgeries.
 While recovering, his mother bought him a copy of Gray’s Anatomy, the 19th-century medical textbook.
-This would have a lasting influence on his work, particularly the Dutch Settlers series, which featured images of human body parts overlaid with text.
+This would have a lasting influence on his work.

 SAMO — a shared graffiti tag